 I love the kitchen because it is not only a place to cook but also a place to socialise.
 It allows me to cook the food I like with my friends, preparing me for university Sophie

 My mum loves the fact that we have washing machines because it teaches me to be independent and means I don't bring dirty washing home at the weekend!
 Lily

 Inglis (16+) Housestaff

 Inglis house is named after a former Headmistress.

-I have worked in education for around 20 years in which time I have worked in several areas such as behaviour support, exams and assessment and development.
-Finally about 7 years ago I became a Housemistress; my absolute dream job!
+I have worked in education for 10 years in which time I have worked in several institutions including state and private schools.
+5 years ago I became a Housemistress and I absolutely love it!